- Steven Shih Chen is an internet entrepreneur most famous for co-founding YouTube.

 “There are a lot of services trying to solve the information discovery problem, and no one has got it right yet.”

 “There are lots of new products and new services making adding content easier.
-But there’s not many people on the other side helping users digest that content.”
+But there are not many people on the other side helping users digest that content.”

 “Everybody carries a phone with them, but they may not have a computer.”